picasso/zu-translate/README.md

 - To load styles, you need to override the `should_load_css` method.
 The arguments and logic are the same as with scripts.
 For styles loaded on the front-end it will be the file `css/<prefix>.css`, and for the admin pages it will be the file `admin/css/<prefix>.css`.

-- Все остальные параметры загрузки скрипта можно задать переопределив методы `js_params` для скрипта или `css_params` для стилей. Если массив не содержит ключа или значение ключа равно *null*, то значение по умолчанию будет использовано. По умолчанию an array of dependencies is empty for front-end and `['zukit']` for admin script and styles. Примеры задания параметров для скриптов и стилей:
+- All other script loading parameters can be set by overriding the `js_params` methods for the script or `css_params` for the styles.
+If the array does not contain a key or the key value is *null*, then the default value will be used.
+By default, an array of dependencies is empty for front-end and `['zukit']` for admin script and styles.
+Examples of setting parameters for scripts and styles:

 ```php
 // redefine dependencies for scripts and 'in-footer' param